-British designer Abram Games (1914-1996), holds an important place in the legacy of twentieth-century graphic design.
+British designer Abram Games (1914-1996), whose work is currently on exhibit at the HMCT South Campus through July 28, holds an important place in the legacy of twentieth-century graphic design.
 For over five decades he interpreted the social, political, and commercial pulse of his country by absorbing the influences around him and referencing them in his works.
-His place in the study of graphic design history has been somewhat over-shadowed by his contemporaries and friends Josef Muller-Brockman, Tom Eckersley and Paul Rand—all born in 1914 as well—or by the simple nature of our visual memory to recall a great design but not its designer.
+Nevertheless, he may be overshadowed in graphic design history by his contemporaries and friends Josef Müller-Brockmann, Tom Eckersley and Paul Rand, all born in 1914 as well; or by the simple nature of our visual memory to recall a great design but not its designer.

 As a graphic thinker and social observer, Games created designs that commanded attention and sparked reactions.
-His works were often direct and deceptively simple: striking images joined brief, compelling slogans rendered mostly in hand-drawn display lettering, to capture the eye, the mind, and the heart.
+His works were often direct and deceptively simple: striking images joined compelling slogans rendered mostly in hand-drawn display lettering to capture the eye, mind, and heart.
 He followed tradition by using familiar objects, then embraced cutting-edge modernism by rendering them as simplified shapes or bold silhouettes that sometimes doubled as playful visual puns.
-By uniting commonplace with avant-garde, Games quickly delivered an emotive message.
+By uniting the commonplace with the avant-garde, Games quickly delivered an emotive message.
 Even today his works can inspire, amuse, or disturb.

 Games seemed destined to be a graphic designer, with a series of timely events paving his way.
 In 1914, Games was born into a world swiftly becoming modern.
 World War I ushered in a rapidly changing, industrialized, and fast-paced lifestyle that altered how Games would experience art, design and technology.
 As a newly-important medium for communication and visual persuasion, posters became emblematic of one of the most robust and politically charged eras of graphic design.